Azure/FTALive-Sessions/content/DataAnalytics/splitofdata2.md

 Typically this transformation uses an **ELT (extract-load-transform)** pipeline, where the data is ingested and transformed in place.
 Source data that is already relational may go directly into the data warehouse, using an ETL process, skipping the data lake.
 ![Data Lake Architecture](/images/DataLakeArchitecture.png)

-The following table will help to make your use case clearer
+[This](https://learn.microsoft.com/eazure/architecture/data-guide/scenarios/data-lake#when-to-use-a-data-lake) table will help to make your use case clearer

 #### When to use Data Lake solutions